GridTools/gt4py/docs/functional/QuickstartGuide.md

 +++

 Multiple field operator calls can be grouped together to create a *program* that, unlike field operators, allows stateful operations such as changing the input arguments.
 The only operations currently allowed within programs are field operator calls, but this might be extended with other operations in the future.
-As a guideline one is advised to write as much code as possible inside field operators, as that improves the optimization potential.
+As a guideline, one is advised to write as much code inside field operators as possible since that improves the optimization potential.

 ```{code-cell} ipython3
 @program